 The Traditional Hot Cross Buns

 Marks & Spencer Luxury Hot Cross Buns: £1.60 for four, Marks & Spencer

 Rich, dense and moreish with loads of zest, spice and fruit

 Ocado Hot Cross Buns: £1 for six, Ocado

 Spicy and sweet with a generous amount of fruit and citrus

 If you’re one who likes to buck holiday tradition and go with a healthier hot cross bun, or if you have an allergy or intolerance and can’t have traditional bakes, then we’ve got your back.

-We insist on topping with melted grass-fed butter or coconut oil if you’re dairy free.
-One tablespoon of good quality, organic butter provides loads of the important fat soluble vitamins including A, D and E and has a great fatty acid profile that can play an important role in your health.
+We suggest on topping with melted grass-fed butter or coconut oil if you’re dairy free.
+One tablespoon of good quality, organic butter provides loads of the important fat-soluble vitamins including A, D, and E and has a great fatty acid profile that can play an important role in your health.

-Check out these healtheir buns which make use of some special ingredients:
+Check out these healthier buns which make use of some special ingredients: